MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 # Overview

-This document provides Facility Managers in organizations a guide on how to use the Model Driven App to manage reopening and readiness of facilities.
+This document provides Facility Managers in organizations a guide on how to use the App for Facility Managers to manage reopening and readiness of facilities.
 This will help organizations ensure that they can provide a safe working environment for employees to return to, using this Return to Workplace solution.